scikit-maad/scikit-maad/docs/_sources/_auto_examples/1_basic/plot_circadian_spectrogram.rst.txt

 Circadian soundscape
 ====================

-When dealing with large amounts of data, visualization plays a key role to evidence the main patterns in the data.
+When dealing with large amounts of audio recordings, visualization plays a key role to evidence the main patterns in the data.
 In this example we show how to easily combine 96 audio files to build a visual representation of a 24 hour natural soundscape.

+Load packages and set variables.

 .. code-block:: default